educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 Consequently, nothing original will be found on this blog because my purpose isn't to discover some novel statistical technique nor propose a new theory; my aim is far humbler: increase my understanding of machine learning by clarifying my thinking through the process of writing.
 Shouldn't be that hard, right :smirk:

+## ***But why the name?***

+A little more than a decade ago when I was an English language teacher (ELT) in Hanoi, Vietnam, I was introduced to the work of [Scott Thornbury](http://www.scottthornbury.com/home.html), who is a legend in ELT circles, and whose blog [*An A-Z of ELT*](https://scottthornbury.wordpress.com/) was required reading for my colleagues and I.

+But why should I use a similar name?

+First, structure: there are 26 letters in the English alphabet meaning, at the minimum, I'm compelled to write 26 entries.
+How long will that take?
+That's a good question that I'm not even going to attempt to answer.

+Second, I just like the name and, honestly, what more reason do I need? :laughing:

 ### Footnotes
 [^1]: Google search May 14th, 2020